top of page

 - Or because you want a space to check in, to feel more together again

 As a therapist working with expats in Madrid, I also know that relocation brings a specific kind of pressure.
 You may be missing your language, your people, your rhythm.
-That kind of loss doesn’t always get talked about—but it does show up in relationships.
-Therapy can help you both make sense of what’s yours, what’s theirs, and what’s in between.
+That kind of loss doesn’t always get talked about, but it does show up in relationships.

 Couple counseling isn’t about fixing one partner or figuring out who’s to blame.